Local pros answer questions on everything from home design to how to save money on your energy bill.

 A good, inexpensive place to start is with linens-bath mats and towels, -suggests Amanda Fossum, a designer at Classic Design Floor to Ceiling in Lodi.
 “My mother always said anything that touches your bare skin should be high quality,” she shares.
 “The next thing that I always recommend is changing out the outlets for USB ports.”

 If you’re looking to invest more in your bathroom remodel, opt for heated floors, Amanda says.
 “Heated floors will give your space a feeling of luxury and ultimate comfort.”
+You could also opt for glass shower doors to create an elegant yet modern look in any bathroom too.

 How can I freshen my walls without painting the whole interior of my house?